One of the challenges that teachers face at the beginning of each school year is building a strong group dynamic within their classroom.

 Just the simple act of sitting in a circle can bring harmony to the class.
 This resource has group games that bring everyone together.
 The videos and support materials make learning them together easy and fun.
 These activities can be a great quick start or end of day activity.

-Students can express their personal experience of the last three months in a collage that can be shared with the class.
+Students can express their personal experience in a collage that can be shared with the class.
 You may wish to make a class project of it by creating a group collage.
 This will bring the class together as a united group, enabling them to share experiences that will be similar and different in many ways.

 Primary Music Starter Pack